Origenism: Trinity

 Origen believed that the persons of the trinity are immaterial and that the Son is the Wisdom of God and subordinate to the Father; for Origen, the Father has the highest rank over the other persons of the Trinity.

 Exegesis

 Origen believed that the words of the scriptures have multiple meanings, arguing that some parts of the Bible would be unworthy of God if they would be taken only literally.

 Soteriology

 Origen theorized that all rational beings benefit from the redemption, stating: "We think that the goodness of God, through the mediation of Christ, will bring all creatures to one and the same end", resulting in universal restoration.

-The main error, according to Catholic doctrine, of Origenism includes denying the eternity of Hell "...by a general rehabilitation of the damned, including, apparently, Satan."
+One error, according to Catholic doctrine, of Origenism includes denying the eternity of Hell "...by a general rehabilitation of the damned, including, apparently, Satan."
 This error, while not considered a formal heresy, was condemned at a synod in 548 AD, which was subsequently confirmed by Pope Vigilius.